LucaDanelutti/distributedNodeRedFlows/README.md

   and the MQTT broker
 - `custom-nodes`
   - Folder containing the custom node-red nodes
+- `demo_flows`
+  - Folder containing the source code of the Node-red nodes of the demo
+- `iot-device`
+  - Folder containing the source code of the iot device implemented to run the demo
 - `report`
   - Folder containing report files
 - `docker-compose.yml`
+  - Deploys a working environment with 3 kafka brokers and 3 Node-red empty istances
 - `docker-compose-demo.yml`
+  - Deploys a working environment with 3 kafka brokers and 7 Node-red istances with our demo inside
 - `Dockerfile`
-  - Builds a custom node-red image with the plugins pre-installed
+  - Builds a custom node-red image with the required plugins pre-installed
 ---